-These problems are your own work (i.e. no collaboration on formulating the proof, no collaboration on writing the proof, no copying content from the book's source, no discussion whatsoever with classmates).
+These problems ARE YOUR OWN WORK.
+In other words, no collaboration on formulating the proof, no collaboration on writing the proof, no copying content from the book's source, and no discussion whatsoever with classmates or others familiar with the subject.
 In particular, I do not provide consultation in advance of submission, but rather will provide careful comments on your written submitted work.
 Late submissions will not be accepted and forfeit your opportunity to submit retries.